-We would like to express our gratitude to the Hesse Estate for their recognition of ZYZYGY as an authentic “Glass Bead Game” and their permission to use the contents of Hermann Hesse’s Nobel Prize winning novel “Magister Ludi The Glass Bead Game” as the foundation for ZYZYGY- the online computer game.
+We would like to express our gratitude to the Hesse Estate for their recognition of ZYZYGY as an authentic “Glass Bead Game” and their permission to use the contents of Hermann Hesse’s Nobel Prize winning novel “Magister Ludi The Glass Bead Game” as the foundation for ZYZYGY.

 The Glass Bead Game has been a part of my consciousness/sub-consciousness for a long time—since the 1970’s.
 Finally creating the game is of great satisfaction to all of us who have brought it this far.
-The team includes Sally, who’s art has given so much to the look of the game, to my good friend Kevin, who’s unending encouragement and business acumen guides the project, and to Patty, who’s educational perspective continues to shape the Game.
-I would also like to thank Bridghe, Helena, Rosemary and Ben for their unique contributions and insights; to Chris for his careful critique and technical help; to Raeanne for her brilliant webpage; to John Y and John H for their videos and more; to Danielle for not getting ZYZYGY at first; to Nicholas for getting it on the second try; and to Annmarie for her sound advice and commitment to engineer the game.
-I would especially like to thank Hermann Hesse for leading us to the Game!
-And to all the others… Many Thanks.
+The team includes Sally, whose art has given so much to the look of the game, my good friend Kevin, whose unending encouragement and business acumen guides the project, and Patty, whose educational perspective continues to shape the game.
+I would also like to thank Bridghe, Helena, Rosemary and Ben for their unique contributions and insights; Chris for his careful critique and technical help; Raeanne for her brilliant webpage; John Y. and John H. for their videos and more; Danielle for not getting ZYZYGY at first; Nicholas for getting it on the second try; and Annmarie for her sound advice and commitment to engineer the game.
+I would especially like to thank Hermann Hesse for leading us to the Game.
+And to all the others… Many Thanks!

 The idea of the Glass Bead Game, like all great ideas, had no real beginning, for the ideal of it has always been.
 Hesse himself traces it as far back as the ancient Chinese through the academies of Plato and Aristotle, the humanism of the seventeenth and eighteenth centuries and on to the Romantic philosophies.
 In our age this same eternal ideal embodied in ZYZYGY inspires the integration of science, art, religion, and society.
 We refer to ZYZYGY as the “holy grail of games”; Hermann refers to the Glass Bead Game as the universitas litterarum of the mind.